isomerpages/moe-huayisec/pages/FAQ.md

 #### HIGHER MOTHER TONGUE/ CLB/ THIRD LANGUAGE

 **1 \.
-Can my child do HCL/ HML?**<br>
+Can my child do&nbsp;HCL/ HML?**<br>
 Yes.
-If your child is given an option letter (form) by MOE during the collection of the PSLE result slips stating that they are eligible to read HCL/HML.
+If your child is given an option letter (form) by MOE during the collection of the PSLE result slips stating that they are eligible to read&nbsp;HCL/HML.
 If he/she is not given this option form, it means that the child is not eligible.

 **2 \.
 If the child is not given the option form and is still interested to read HCL, they can apply in accordance to Hua Yi MTL policy for HCL:**<br>
-In Hua Yi, there will be 4 chances given for application to do HCL as long as the following criteria are met:
+In Hua Yi, there will be 4 chances given for application to do&nbsp;HCL as long as the following criteria are met:

 a.
 Excellent results for CL for the academic year (75% and above)<br>
 b.
 Coupled with strong recommendation by subject teachers.

 **3 \.
 Does the school offer HML?**<br>
-Hua Yi does not offer HML.
-For students taking HML, they attend the lessons at external venues.
+Hua Yi does not offer HML.&nbsp;For students taking HML, they attend the lessons at external venues.&nbsp;

 **4 \.
 Does the school offer TL or HTL?**<br>
-Hua Yi does not offer TL.
-For Students doing TL or HTL, they do the subject at external venues.
+Hua Yi does not offer TL.&nbsp;For Students doing TL or HTL, they do the subject at external venues.&nbsp;

 **5 \.
 Does the school offer CLB?**<br>
 Hua Yi does not offer CLB.
 Students taking CLB have their lessons at external venues.

 **6 \.
 Can my child read a third language?**<br>
-As for 3rd language, MOE will inform eligible students concerned directly.
+As for 3rd&nbsp;language, MOE will inform eligible students concerned directly.
 Students will be given an option form to indicate their interest in taking up a third language.

 #### ASSESSMENTS